Glacier Park Collection

 Fat Biking

-Fat biking is relatively new to winter sports but it’s perfect for active folks of all levels and let’s be real –it looks really fun.
-Pedal your heart out on big winter bike tires across town, across a frozen lake, or on the trails outside town.
+This relatively new winter sport is perfect for active people of all levels — especially those who miss riding on two wheels once the warmer seasons pass.
+Pedal your heart out on big winter bike tires across town, a frozen lake, or on the trails outside town.

 A person stands with their bicycle on a snowy frozen lake.

-Bike rental is easy at Glacier Cyclery & Nordic.
+For an easy way to get started, the team at Glacier Cyclery & Nordic can help you out.
 From there, you can head out on the paths connecting Whitefish Lake to downtown or drive out of town 15 minutes to the Forest Service trails at Round Meadow.

 So make a list and get cracking.
 This is definitely the winter to push yourself in the great outdoors!